 The plot, written by writer-director Sally Potter, follows the eventual and tragic breakup of a friendship of two teenage girls, Ginger and Rosa.

 They’ve been BFFs since birth, with their mothers being besties too.
 But, as we all know, teen-dom isn’t easy, and as Ginger and Rosa grow up, they grow apart.
+Developers of popular online poki games are constantly improving their products in order to achieve greater popularity and implement their developments in all areas, including the one that is mentioned here.

 More importantly though, Rosa develops a hefty crush on Ginger’s father, which obviously doesn’t go down too well with Ginger’s mum (Christina Hendricks), Rosa’s mum, and Ginger herself.